-Release of liability form required to be signed on location prior to taking part in this activity.
-Please review the risks before taking part in this activity.
-Link to our waiver at bottom of this page, please read.
+Release of liability form is required to be signed on location prior to taking part in this activity.
+It is very important to review the risks.
+The link to our waiver is at the bottom of this page, please read.
 Ages 16+ must sign the waivers themselves.
 Anyone under the age of 16 must have their parent or legal guardian sign for them.
-Preferred if under the age 19 parent or guardian be on site to sign.
+It is preferred if under the age of 19, a parent or legal guardian be on site to sign.

 Is our waterpark supervised?

-Trained water safety personnel supervise our Water Park.
-Children under the age of ten require adult supervision and parents should not leave their underage children unattended while out on the park.
+Trained water safety personnel supervise our water park daily.
+Children under the age of 10 require adult supervision, and parents should not leave their underage children unattended while out on the park.
 (This ADULT can be a responsible family member at least 16 years or older).

 Can we drop off our kids by themselves?

-If your children are responsible, they can be dropped off and left at the park providing they are 10 years of age or older, have the ability to take care of themselves, and able to contact you after their day at the park.
+If your children are responsible, they can be dropped off and left at the park providing they are 10 years of age or older, and have the ability to take care of themselves and are able to contact you after their times slot.

 Can I leave and re-enter the park?

-For the 2020 season due to Covid-19, we will not be allowing patrons to come and go from our water park.
+For the 2021 season, we will not be allowing patrons to come and go from our water park.

-Do you have any observer’s rates in the park?
+Do you have any observer rates in the park?